Prevention of dementia: Hypertension

 Some studies say Alzheimer's and other dementias may be caused by high blood pressure, since it can cause blood vessel damage through constriction.
 The etiology of vascular dementia includes hypertension, and thus, lowering blood pressure with antihypertensives may have a positive effect in the prevention of dementia, just as physical activity.

 However, one study failed to demonstrate a link between high blood pressure and developing dementia.
 The study, published in the Lancet Neurology journal of July 2008, found that blood pressure lowering medication did not reduce the incidence of dementia to a statistically significant degree.
 A prospective meta-analysis of the data from this study with other studies suggested that further research might be warranted.

 While the results of studies are somewhat inconsistent, it has been recommended that hypertension in mid-life (45–65 years) and older age (65+ years) should be actively treated to reduce the risk of dementia.

 Anti-diabetic drugs

-Diabetes mellitus is a risk factor for dementia, and thus the risk of dementia is lowered with anti-diabetic drugs.
+Diabetes is a risk factor for dementia, and thus the risk of dementia is lowered when treating with anti-diabetic drugs.

 Rosiglitazone (Avandia), an antidiabetic drug, improves memory and thinking ability for people with mild Alzheimer's disease.
 The mechanism of this effect may be the ability of the drug to reduce insulin resistance.
 Thus, less insulin needs to be released to achieve its metabolic effects.
 Insulin in the bloodstream is a trigger of amyloid beta production, so decreased insulin levels decrease the level of amyloid beta.
 This leads to the formation of fewer amyloid plaques seen in Alzheimer's disease.